-If the ferry schedules do not accommodate your flight times to Tortola or you would prefer the comfort/convenience of a private water taxi, we recommend Dolphin Water Taxi in St. Thomas.
+If the ferry schedules do not accommodate your flight times to Tortola or you would prefer the comfort/convenience of a private water taxi, we recommend Island Time BVI, based at Nanny Cay.
 They can meet you at the airport and transport you to Red Hook St Thomas where you board their private water taxi.
-Dolphin will then bring you to British Virgin Islands customs on the West End of Tortola, and then they can bring you right to our yacht charter company at Nanny Cay Marina.
+Island Time will then bring you to British Virgin Islands customs on the West End of Tortola, and then they can bring you right to our yacht charter company at Nanny Cay Marina.

 For help with travel reservation, give our customer service team a call and we would be happy to help you!

 If you choose to leave one country and enter another during a charter (i.e leaving the BVIs to enter the USVI’s) it will be necessary to clear both customs and immigration when you leave the first country and enter customs and immigration upon arriving at the next.
 We will provide you with information about the area you are visiting during your chart briefing.